 - Benzene

 This is a meaningful improvement over the standard filter, and the lead reduction alone makes the Longlast a better choice if you're going to use a Brita.
-But even the Longlast filter does not touch PFAS.
+But the Longlast filter is not certified for PFAS reduction.

 - PFAS / PFOA / PFOS (forever chemicals)